Young members policy

 Our young members take what they do in guiding with them as they grow up.
 This could be working in a team, taking the lead, or speaking out on issues they care about.
 Girlguiding helps girls develop the skills and confidence to become the young women they want to be - and to make a difference to the world around them.

 How to become a young member

-Young membership is currently open to any girl or young woman aged between 5 (4 in Northern Ireland) and 18.
-From October 2021, local guiding in all countries and regions can open units to 4 year olds.
+Young membership is open to any girl or young woman aged between 4 and 18.

 - Members under the age of 14 need a parent/carer with legal responsibility to complete and sign the new starter form.
 The information supplied on this form is held on Girlguiding’s membership system and must be kept up to date.
 The parent or carer must provide the personal information and can update it themselves.
 Or they can ask the leader to do the update for them.

 - Young members 14 years or older must add the required details to GO, our online membership system.
 The starter form for parents/carers of 14-17 year olds will need to be completed and signed by a parent/carer who has legal responsibility.

 If the chosen unit does not have a space, the young members’ name will be added to a waiting list and spaces will be offered as they become available and in waiting list order.